ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

 {: #tutorial-provision-postgres-provision-instance}
 {: step}

 Create a provider configuration file that is named `postgres.tf`.
-Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `terraform.tfvars` file.
+Use this file to configure the {{site.data.keyword.cloud}} Provider plug-in with the {{site.data.keyword.cloud}} API key from your `tfvars` file.
 The plug-in uses this key to access {{site.data.keyword.cloud}} and to work with your {{site.data.keyword.cloud}} service.
-To access a variable value from the `terraform.tfvars` file, you must first declare the variable in the `provider.tf` file and then reference the variable by using the `var.<variable_name>` syntax.
+To access a variable value from the `tfvars` file, you must first declare the variable in the `provider.tf` file and then reference the variable by using the `var.<variable_name>` syntax.

    Example of `provider.tf` file